brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 * Poll (i.e. repeatedly read) the location of the DHCSR (address 0xe000edf0) using the process explained in the previous section until the S_REGRDY bit (bit 16) turns to 1.

-To read from a core register follow these steps:
+Follow these steps to read from a processor core register:

 * Write the appropriate selector for the desired core register
 into the DCRSR (address 0xE000EDF4) using the process in the previous section.
 This